 This policy establishes a minimum expectation of water quality in Marlborough's rivers, lakes, wetlands, aquifers and coastal waters.
 The policy will be primarily implemented through the application of water quality classifications, against which the impact of point source discharges on water quality can be assessed in the preparation of permitted activity rules and the consideration of resource consent applications.
-The use of "potential" in the criteria reflects a community expectation that contact recreation and/or food gathering should always be able to be undertaken safely in coastal waters, rivers, lakes and wetlands.
+Natural wetlands has the same meaning as "natural inland wetlands" in the NPSFM 2020, except that it also includes natural wetlands in the coastal marine area.
 This policy assists to give effect to Policy A1, CA2 and D1 of the NPSFM and Policy 8 of the New Zealand Coastal Policy Statement 2010 (NZCPS).

-IRPS, R. C
+[RPS, R, C